 Resource Over-Allocation

 Resources are more allocated than that are available on virtual machines.
 For instance, if the total RAM capacity of your server is 128 GB with 8 Virtual Machines (VM) on it, you have the privilege to allocate 24 GB of RAM to each VM.
 If you calculate the entire RAM allocation, it equals 192 GB of RAM.
 But only 24GB of it will be used by the virtual machines on the actual server.
-Even if they only consume the amount of RAM required for specific tasks, the VMs nevertheless recognise that they have 24GB available.
+Even if they only consume the amount of RAM required for specific tasks, the VMs recognise they have 24GB available, a key distinction when comparing bare metal and hosted hypervisor performance.

 Know All About Hosted Hypervisors

 Hosted Hypervisors or Type 2 hypervisors operate within the physical host machine’s operating system.
 Therefore, it is called the hosted hypervisor.
-In contrast with bare-metal hypervisors, these operate directly on the machine hardware with one software layer.
+In contrast to how a bare metal hypervisor vs hosted hypervisor functions, these operate on the machine hardware with an additional software layer.
 Hosted hypervisor includes:

 - A physical server machine